How Much Does Professional Teeth Whitening Cost?

 Procedure and Technology Used

 Similarly, laser whitening treatment involves using a high concentration of hydrogen peroxide bleaching gel, but uses a laser instead of LED light to activate the bleaching process.
-The cost of laser teeth whitening ranges typically between $400 and $1,500.
-Laser teeth whitening cost tends to be more expensive than whitening methods using LED light due to its faster speed and greater intensity of whitening.
+The cost of laser teeth whitening typically ranges between $400 and $1,500.
+Laser teeth whitening costs tend to be more expensive than whitening methods using LED light due to its faster speed and greater intensity of whitening.
+The American Dental Association notes that whitening can use peroxide-based agents, and many in-office systems rely on hydrogen peroxide at higher concentrations than take-home options.

 Cost Breakdown and Factors

-Professional teeth whitening cost ranges on average between $300 and $1,000.
+Professional teeth whitening costs range on average between $300 and $1,000.
 The average cost of teeth whitening is influenced by factors such as the type of whitening procedure and technology used, the dentist's experience, and the geographical location of the dental practice.
 Some dental offices may also charge an additional fee for whitening consultations or touch-up treatments.
+In practice, a quoted fee may also include a consultation, shade matching, the whitening gel, in-office supervision, and follow-up materials, but touch-up refills are often billed separately.
+Temporary tooth sensitivity or gum irritation can happen after treatment, so dentist supervision is especially useful for patients with sensitive teeth or existing restorations.

 Home Whitening Kits from Dentists

 Your dental professional may offer at-home whitening kits that can produce excellent results.
+These dentist-prescribed kits are usually the lower-cost professional option, typically priced around $100 to $600, depending on whether the fee includes custom trays, gel refills, and follow-up visits.
 These whitening kits also contain high concentrations of peroxide-based whitening gels.
-You will also be provided custom-made bleaching trays or a mouthguard to place the bleaching gel inside.
-Since the whitening kits will be used at home without the supervision of a dental professional, extra-care in following instructions must be implemented to damaging your tooth enamel and gums.
-At-home whitening kits cost on average between$100 to $600.
+You will also be provided with custom-made bleaching trays or a mouthguard to place the bleaching gel inside.
+Since the whitening kits will be used at home without the supervision of a dental professional, extra care in following instructions must be implemented to prevent damage to your tooth enamel and gums.
+Dentists often track progress with a shade guide, which compares your starting tooth color with your result after treatment.

 Types and Effectiveness

 There are various brands of at-home whitening kits that dental professionals may prescribe.
 Common at-home whitening kits include Opalescence Go ($87), Colgate Optic White LED Teeth Whitening Kit ($50), SmileDirectClub Teeth Whitening Kit ($67), and Crest Whitening Emulsions with LED Accelerator ($50).
 These whitening products typically contain peroxides (carbamide, hydrogen) that help remove intrinsic and extrinsic stains.
+For context, intrinsic stains are deeper within the tooth, while extrinsic stains sit on the outer enamel surface; stain type can affect both treatment choice and total cost.
 These whitening products are effective in whitening teeth several shades brighter due to their high concentrations of bleaching agents.
-However, they often contain less concentrations of the bleaching agents than in-office teeth whitening and are thus less effective.
+However, they often contain lower concentrations of the bleaching agents than in-office teeth whitening and are thus less effective.
+As dentists commonly note, whitening success depends on the kind of stain, the product concentration, and how consistently the patient follows directions.

 Cost Comparison with Professional Treatments

 So, how much does teeth whitening cost?
-Teeth whitening cost is vastly different between professional in-office treatments and at-home whitening kits.
+The cost of teeth whitening is vastly different between professional in-office treatments and at-home whitening kits.
 Professional treatments range on average between $300 and $1,000.
 This method of whitening can produce results that last approximately 6 months to 3 years.
 In contrast, at-home whitening kits provided by a dental professional cost on average between $100 to $600.
 Professional at-home whitening kits produce results that last around four to six months.
+A typical in-office session may be billed per visit, while take-home kits are often priced as a treatment course that includes trays, whitening gel, and instructions.

 Over-The-Counter Teeth Whitening Options

-Over-the-counter whitening products, including whitening strips, gels, rinses, and toothpastes are generally most effective at removing surface stains.
-These products often contain low levels of peroxide bleaching agents, and thus do not produce long-lasting whitening results.
+Over-the-counter whitening products, including whitening strips, gels, rinses, and toothpastes, are generally most effective at removing surface stains.
+These products often contain low levels of peroxide bleaching agents and thus do not produce long-lasting whitening results.
 The average price ranges of over-the-counter whitening products include $10 to $55 for strips and gels, $5 to $10 for rinses, and $1 to $20 for toothpastes.
+The American Dental Association notes that professionally dispensed whitening products can be more predictable than many OTC options because they use custom-fitted trays and dentist guidance.

 Range of Products and Their Ingredients